DanielAlvarez2/oleafinal/README.md

 feature: create a bar-only menu

-format/dinner glitches on save front-end not updating in sync with values sent to server????

 feature: use arrow keys on keyboard to control formatting changes

 end of week, no napkins left to fold should be studying menu

-/update/item
-when editing btg rose, allergies should not display???

 chef:"allergies"
 servers:write in notepads???